-For instance, if our company, LeadG2, were just getting started we might not focus on the term “inbound marketing,” but instead on something like “getting started with inbound marketing” or “inbound marketing best practices for B2B.”
+For instance, if our company, LeadG2, were just getting started, we might not focus on the term “inbound marketing,” but instead on keywords and phrases like “getting started with inbound marketing” or “inbound marketing best practices for B2B.”

-To go with #2, it’s important that your salespeople are regularly recording and sharing with the content marketing staff the questions they hear most often during the sales process.
-These should include specific inquiries and objections about your company or products, but also about your industry in general.
+Along with understanding your prospects and consumers, it’s important that your salespeople are regularly recording and sharing with the content marketing staff, the questions they hear most often during the sales process.
+These should include specific inquiries and objections about your company or products, and your industry in general.

-Take those questions and make sure you have a lot of content--blog posts, eBooks, website pages, etc.--that answer those questions.
-If prospects are asking those questions directly to salespeople, they are probably searching for them online as well.
-And if your company is not answering them, then the business may go to a competitor who is.
+Take those questions from prospects and make sure you have a lot of content — blog posts, eBooks, website pages, etc. — that answer those pain points.
+If prospects are asking those questions directly to salespeople, they're probably searching for them online as well.
+And if your company is not answering them, then there's a competitor who is.

 5. Write Great Titles

 We know better than to judge a book by its cover, right?
 Well, it turns out that as consumers, and especially as online researchers, we judge titles all the time.
 Research shows that a title can make or break a great blog post or even landing page.
 Use actionable words, think about what’s going to get the most clicks and draw people in, and also look at what’s already working online.

 As stated in Search Engine Journal, “Sites with very appealing, powerful, relevant, and readable descriptions tend to rank higher.”